Manish8798/Weapon-Detection-with-yolov3/README.md

 This model detects weapons in a frame and highlights that particular area in frame.

 requirements:
-OpenCV
-Python version 3.7 (tested)
+OpenCV, Python version 3.7 (tested)